ruanpelissoli/CodingChallenge.Prosigliere/README.md

 ** THIS PROJECT IS OVER ENGINEERED FOR THE PURPOSE OF DEMONSTRATING MY SKILLS ** I know this project has a small scope, but I wanted to demonstrate my skills in a more complex project and I hope this does not backfires.
 Have fun.

+Steps to run the project:

+1. Clone the repository
+2. cd into the project folder
+3. Run `docker-compose up` command to start the containers
+4. At this point we should have the api, redis and postgresql running
+5. Access the application at `http://localhost:5029/swagger/index.html`
+6. It is possible to make http calls from BloggingPlatform.API.http file inside the project BloggingPlatform.API

 TODO:
 Add Users
 Authentication